 The County uses a rapid re-housing strategy for homeless families and provides ESG funds for rapid re-housing programs to house over 20 households.
 The County also utilizes HSP funding to provide rapid re-housing to approximately 10 to 15 families per year.
 In addition, the County operates a rapid re-housing program targeting unaccompanied homeless youth utilizing State HSP funds.
-Finally, it is anticipated that the County will recommend using HOME ARP funding for rental assistance to assist families and individuals to obtain or continue to have rental stability during FY 2023.
+Finally, the County will use HOME ARP funding for rental assistance to support families and individuals to obtain or continue to have rental stability during FY 2024.

-Prior year HOME and County funds shall be used to implement the Moving Home Program.
-The Program will provide tenant based rental assistance and intensive case management to help stabilize individuals, families, and veterans who are either homeless or at-risk of homelessness.
-Additionally, the United Way of Central Maryland has funded a prevention and diversion program, as well as a rapid re-housing program for families in the County.
-The program is supplemented with Video Lottery Terminal funds and CDBG funds.
+HOME and County funds shall be used to continue the Moving Home Program.
+The Program provides tenant based rental assistance and case management to help stabilize individuals, families, and veterans who are either homeless or at-risk of homelessness.
+Additionally, the Partnership for Children, Youth, and Families operates a prevention and diversion program, as well as a rapid re-housing program for families in the County.
+The program is supplemented with Video Lottery Terminal and CDBG funds.

 The County seeks to end homelessness among veterans.
 AHOH operates the Patriot House, a Veteran Administration (VA) funded transitional housing program for homeless Veterans.
-AHOH works closely with the Baltimore VA Medical Center (VA) to ensure each Veteran receives necessary medical care, services, and access to permanent housing through the HUD Veterans Affairs Supportive Housing (VASH) Program in the County.
-Many graduates of this program improve their income and are able to afford unsubsidized housing.
+AHOH works closely with the Baltimore VA Medical Center to ensure each Veteran receives necessary medical care, services, and access to permanent housing through the HUD Veterans Affairs Supportive Housing (VASH) Program in the County.
+Many graduates of this program improve their income and can afford unsubsidized housing.
 Additionally, the County maintains a by-name Veterans list and works actively to ensure all veterans identifying as homeless are connected with housing and services.

 Staff in various CoC funded programs work to reduce recidivism.
-This is due in part to the high cost of housing in the County and the difficulty low income households face in finding affordable units without a subsidy.
+This is due in part to the high cost of housing in the County and the difficulty low-income households face in finding affordable units without a subsidy.
 Those who enter CoC funded permanent housing seldom return to homelessness.
 The County incorporates the following strategies to reduce returns to homelessness: